anisurrahmanfaysal/AnisurRahmanFaysal/README.md

 - 👋 Hi, I’m @AnisurRahmanFaysal
 - 👀 I’m interested in Web Design,Problem solveing and Cyber Security.
-- 🌱 I’m currently learning Web Design and Proglem solving.
+- 🌱 I’m currently learning Web Design and Problem solving.
-- 💞️ I’m looking to collaborate on Cyber Security.
+- 💞️ I’m looking to collaborate on Problem solving.
 - 📫 How to reach me Mail or Facebook.

 <!---